oxsecurity/megalinter/docs/descriptors/python_black.md

   --check                         Don't write the files back, just return the
                                   status.
 Return code 0 means nothing would change.
 Return code 1 means some files would be reformatted.
 Return code 123 means there was an internal error.

   --diff                          Don't write the files back, just output a
                                   diff for each file on stdout.

+  --color / --no-color            Show colored diff.
+Only applies when
+                                  `--diff` is given.

   --fast / --safe                 If --fast given, skip temporary sanity
                                   checks. [default: --safe]